section-engineering-education/engineering-education/content/articles/implement-graphql-api-using-golang-and-mongodb-database/index.md

 - `gqlgen.yml` - This is the default gqlgen configuration file, which allows the gqlgen dependencies to control the code that gqlgen creates for your application sample.
 - `graph/generated/generated.go` - Contains the heavy code that gqlgen generates.
 This abstracts you from writing your Go GraphQL API from scratch.
 It also controls the execution runtime for GraphQL.
 - `graph/model/models_gen.go` - Contains todos model that bootstrap the boilerplate graph, or the graph you intend to build.
-- `graph/schema.graphqls` - This is where you write your graph schemas and set them up.
+- `graph/schema.graphqls` - This is where you will write your graph schemas and set them up.
 - `graph/schema.resolvers.go` - Executes your application logic code and gets the data that a request wants to get from the application you build.
-- `server.go` - Defines your application's main function.
+- `server.go` - Defines your application main function.
 This is a basic entry point that provides the HTTP handlers and routes required to start a Go server.

-You can test if your generated is working by running `go run server.go` at your project's root.
-If you open `http://localhost:8080/` on the browser, you will be served with a GraphQL playground that you can start interacting with the generated GraphQL server.
+You can test if your generated files is working by running `go run server.go` in your project's root directory.
+If you open `http://localhost:8080/` on the browser, you will be served with a GraphQL playground where you can start interacting with the generated GraphQL server.

 Note: You may encounter a handler error while running the `go run server.go`.
 To solve this, run the following command and install the handler dependencies.